vogler75/oa4j/Native/ManagerV4/README.md

 # Java Manager Startup <a name="start"></a>
-The Executable WCCILjava.exe starts up a JVM and the JVM is calling native IOWA (C++) functions to startup the manager and do the native IOWA communication.
+The Executable WCCILjava.exe starts up a JVM and the JVM is calling native API (C++) functions to startup the manager and do the native API communication.
 That's why we need the DLL.
 You can also startup the JVM directly without executing the WCCILjava.exe.

 * Download and Install Java SE 8 JDK or JRE https://www.oracle.com/technetwork/java/javase/downloads/index.html